Skip to main content

 Configuration: Incremental Refresh & Write Orchestration

 Full MV rebuilds introduce unacceptable write amplification, table locks, and downtime windows.
-Implement delta-based refresh cycles synchronized with your application-level sharding logic to maintain zero-downtime ingestion.
-Use append-only staging tables to capture recent writes, then apply atomic delta merges.
+Implement delta-based refresh cycles using append-only staging tables to capture recent writes, then apply atomic delta merges.

 BEGIN;